 - October 11, 2019 – CEQ submitted a draft Notice of Proposed Rulemaking (NPRM) to the Office of Information and Regulatory Affairs for interagency review.

 - January 9, 2020 – CEQ announced a NPRM to modernize and clarify the regulations to facilitate a more efficient, effective, and timely NEPA review process.

 - March 10, 2020 – The NPRM comment period concluded.

-On December 14, 2018, CEQ issued a report on the length of time Federal agencies spent to complete EISs under NEPA.
-CEQ found that over the past decade, the average time for agencies to complete an EIS was 4 and a half years.
+On June 12, 2020, CEQ issued an updated report on the length of time Federal agencies spent to complete EISs under NEPA.
+CEQ found that over the past decade, the average time for agencies to complete an EIS was 4.5 years.
 CEQ’s current guidance suggests that this process, even for complex projects, should not take more than one year.

-On July 22, 2019, CEQ issued a report on the average length, by page, of EISs.
+On June 12, 2020, CEQ also issued an updated report on the average length, by page, of EISs.
 CEQ found that the average length of an EIS was over 600 pages.
 CEQ’s current regulations suggest EISs should normally be less than 150 pages and less than 300 pages for proposals of unusual scope or complexity.

 CEQ has also developed and published a comprehensive list of all Federal agencies’ categorical exclusions (CEs) under NEPA.
 CEs are actions that a Federal agency has determined do not have a significant impact on the environment.
 CEs are not exemptions from NEPA, but rather they are a form of NEPA review.

 On June 21, 2019, CEQ proposed guidance for agencies regarding the consideration of greenhouse gas emissions when evaluating proposed major Federal actions in accordance with NEPA.